ShekharPareek/Password-Generator/README.md

-Password Generator using Vanilla javascript
+# Password Generator

+Random password generator using simple and basic code of Vanilla Javascript

+## Description

+This project is based on the Vanilla javascript where the simple conditions and functions and loop are used to create this app functionality